Detailed guides to painful problems, treatments & more

 Did not support the “existence of”?
 Ouch!
 Ultrasound’s therapeutic effect has an existential crisis.

-An overview of ultrasound reviews: lots of “garbage in, garbage out”!
+An overview of ultrasound reviews: generally underwhelming, with lots of “garbage in, garbage out”!

 The bottom line on standard therapeutic ultrasound

-Standard therapeutic ultrasound probably does little or nothing for most people.
+Standard therapeutic ultrasound probably does little or nothing for most people and conditions.
 A sliver of hope remains that some specific conditions will respond to ultrasound with just the right settings.

 Photo in a physiotherapy clinic of a woman delivering extracorporeal shock wave therapy to another woman lying facedown on a table.
 The ESWT machine is sleek and modern-looking.